-PLEASE NOTE: Children who are prescribed antibiotics for any condition must have a minimum of 24 hours at home.
+PLEASE NOTE: Children who are prescribed antibiotics for any condition should have a minimum of 24 hours at home and let the School know.

 Rationale:-

 - A reaction to an antibiotic is likely to happen within the first 24 hours. - With at least 24 hours of antibiotics in the child's system, it is giving protection to the affected child and reducing the risk of spreading infection (if caused by bacteria).